 - Nouvel Building: Ronda de Atocha Street 28012, Madrid

-- There is a cloakroom service at both entrances
+- Cloakroom service is available at both entrances

 - The Sabatini building has ramp access

 - The Nouvel building has automatic lockers for wheelchair users